lastweek/lastweek.github.io/docs/index.md

 distributed system, networking, operating system, hardware (FPGA), and their intersections.
 My most recent research focus is on disaggregated datacenter, designing its hardware, OS, and upper layer applications.

+All of my projects are open source at https://github.com/lastweek and https://github.com/WukLab.

 ### Conferences
 4. __Disaggregating Persistent Memory and Controlling Them Remotely: An Exploration of Passive Disaggregated Key-Value Stores__
   <br> Shin-Yeh Tsai, *Yizhou Shan*, Yiying Zhang